jlozano-rh/s2i-angular/README.md

 # Tekton Task

-Inside `./tekton/` folder, exist a YAML file with a generic task (based on buildah and nginx) to build an Angular application.
+Inside `./tekton/` folder, exist a YAML file with a generic task (based on buildah and nginx) to build an Angular application and avoid to use a custom s2i builder image.
 This task only use official Red Hat images (like Nodejs and Nginx) to package all the application into a single lightweight docker image.